 We recognise the important role that carers provide in supporting the welfare of others.
-We will deliver access to support so that carers can maintain their wellbeing and lead as full a life as possible alongside their caring role.
+We will deliver access to support so that carers can maintain their health and wellbeing to lead as full a life as possible alongside their caring role.

-The Carers’ Delivery Partnership will improve the quality of life of carers in Central Bedfordshire by:
+The Carers’ Delivery Partnership will improve the quality of life for carers in Central Bedfordshire by:

 - providing access to information and flexible services

-- support carers to avoid financial hardship because of their caring role
+- supporting carers to avoid financial hardship because of their caring role

-- protect young carers from inappropriate caring roles
+- protecting young carers from inappropriate caring roles

 National Carers’ Strategy and Central Bedfordshire Carers’ Strategy

 The Carers Strategy from GOV.UK (link opens in new window) details how local authorities, health trusts and other agencies work with local communities and carers to improve the services and support available to them.